Saelyria/Braid/Documentation/GettingStarted.md

         cell.titleLabel.text = person.name
     }
 ```
+Notice how the passed in `cell` and `person` objects are the type that we specified in the cell binding method.
+If we had added the
+`onCellDequeue` method to the chain before the `bind(cellType:models)` method, this type information wouldn't have been available,
+and the passed-in cell would have just been a `UITableViewCell` and we wouldn't have been able to have the `person` object passed in at
+all.

-Cool.
-However, we also want to do some work (maybe show a 'person details' view controller) whenever a cell in our table is tapped.
-To do
+Next, we also want to do some work (maybe show a 'person details' view controller) whenever a cell in our table is tapped.
+To do that, we'd
-that, we'd just add an 'on tapped' handler like this:
+just add an 'on tapped' handler like this:

 ```swift
 binder.onTable()